Mina the Hollower: Development

 Mina the Hollower originally began as a side project by Yacht Club Games employee Alec Faulkner to hone his coding and artistic capabilities, and was not originally intended for commercial release.
-Development on the solo affair, now under the name Gothic, caught the attention of Yacht Club management, who viewed the title as a favourable pairing to the studio's flagship Shovel Knight series.
-A Kickstarter campaign was launched to support development, which raised over USD$1.2 million from 21,439 backers; including other sources of crowdfunding, the game raised over USD$1.4 million for the studio.
+Development on the solo affair, then under the name Gothic, caught the attention of Yacht Club management, who viewed the title as a favorable pairing to the studio's flagship Shovel Knight series.
+On February 2, 2022, a Kickstarter campaign was launched to support development, which raised USD$1,239,584 from 21,439 backers.
+When including other sources of crowdfunding, the game raised over USD$1,400,000 for the studio.

 Mina the Hollower was designed to mimic the visual appearance of a Game Boy Color title.
 This stylistic decision was made while still a side project for Faulkner, inspired by a slew of Game Boy games he had been playing in his personal time.
-In an attempt to pay homage to early portable gaming and remain as authentic as possible to the original Game Boy hardware, Mina abides by the technical limitations of the Game Boy, containing no 3D assets and limiting pixel design to four colours per tile.
+In an attempt to pay homage to early portable gaming and remain as authentic as possible to the original Game Boy hardware, Mina abides by the technical limitations of the Game Boy, containing no 3D assets and limiting pixel design to four colors per tile.
 The lone exception to this philosophy is the game's widescreen resolution.

-The developers' interest in scary stories and horror games, as well as creating the darker-in-tone Specter of Torment DLC for Shovel Knight, is what inspired them to create an entirely darker game.
-The gameplay and story draws influences from such games as Castlevania, The Legend of Zelda: Link’s Awakening, and Bloodborne.
+The developers' interest in scary stories and horror games, as well as creating the darker-in-tone Specter of Torment downloadable content for Shovel Knight, is what inspired them to create a darker game.
+The gameplay and story draws influences from such games as Castlevania, The Legend of Zelda: Link's Awakening, and Bloodborne.
+Other influences include the Disneyland rides The Haunted Mansion and Pirates of the Caribbean.
+The soundtrack was composed by Jake Kaufman, with two guest tracks from Yuzo Koshiro.

-While the music in-game is primarily composed by Jake "Virt" Kaufman, the game also features Yuzo Koshiro as a guest composer for two tracks.

 Reception

+Pre-release

 Will Greenwald of PCMag called the game ambitious in a preview, comparing it to "Castlevania meets Zelda" and describing the presentation as "charming".
 Stating that he was "very impressed" with the game's demo, he called the mechanic of diving into the ground "unusual", but stated that he quickly got used to it as a natural part of gameplay.
 Thomas Whitehead of Nintendo Life stated that he was ultimately "left excited" by the game after playing the demo, calling it an "excellent return" for the studio after making numerous spin-offs.
 Alex Stadnik of Game Informer called it a "gorgeous homage".